-We can use darkness in different formats for different reasons.
-Here, I describe the formats in which I have experienced deep rest and observed positive results in my energy level, psychic state, and general well-being.
+We can use darkness in various formats for different reasons.
+Here, I describe formats in which I have experienced deep rest and gotten positive results in my energy level, psychic state, and general well-being.
 I also explain ways darkness can go wrong and how to easily avoid them.

 - tack or tape up